alexwlchan/alexwlchan.net/src/notes/2025/2025-03-30-exiftool-in-github-actions.md

 ---
-layout: til
+layout: note
 title: How to install exiftool in GitHub Actions
 date: 2025-03-30 23:02:55 +01:00
-tags:
-  - swift
-old_syntax_highlighting: true
+topic: Builds and CI
 ---
 I wanted to run some tests in GitHub Actions that used [exiftool](https://exiftool.org).